|ITEM 108 Carrier Liability For Cargo Loss and Damage Claims and Limitations of Liability|

 For shipments moving from or to points in Mexico, Saia advises its customer that it will transport shipments destined to Mexico to the border most convenient to Saia, or to the closest border place to destination, and will interchange the shipment to a Mexican carrier for delivery in Mexico.
 Saia shall accept bills of lading showing a destination in Mexico as being amended to show destination of the Mexican border interchange point.
 Saia, as a motor carrier, provides no actual service in Mexico.
 Therefore, should the shipper tender a shipment on a bill of lading with a Mexican destination, Saia will act solely as a shippers agent in arranging interchange with a Mexican carrier at the border to deliver the shipment under the Mexican carrier's bill of lading to its ultimate destination.
 The shipper MUST look solely to the Mexican carrier should loss, damage, or delay occur in Mexico or in possession of the designated Brokers, Freight Forwarders, or Mexican carrier.
 Except as provided in Section 8 of this item (FULL VALUE COVERAGE), Saia's liability for loss, damage, or destruction to all or any part of a shipment that has been SHIPPED TO/FROM MEXICO shall be the lesser of the following:

-Except as provided in Section 8 herein (FULL VALUE COVERAGE), Saia's liability for loss, damage, or destruction to all or any part of a shipment that has the following list of commodities shall be the least of the following released rates per the following chart:
+Except as provided in Section 8 herein (FULL VALUE COVERAGE), Saias liability for loss, damage, or destruction to all or any part of a shipment that has incandescent, fluorescent or other type of lighting bulb or tube is limited to 10 cents ($.10) per pound.

 For property of extraordinary value, except for antique furniture described in NMFC items 100240 or 100260, or pictures or paintings described in items 100240,100260, or 149420, the following property will not be accepted for shipment nor as premiums accompanying other articles: